Sedona at a Glance

 Sedona's four famous energy vortexes (Airport Mesa, Cathedral Rock, Boynton Canyon, Bell Rock) are believed to be centers of spiritual energy.
 Whether or not you're drawn to the metaphysical, a guided vortex tour is a wonderful way to access Sedona's most scenic locations with an expert guide, at a comfortable pace, with no pressure to hike.
 Many senior travelers who were skeptical describe the experience as unexpectedly moving.
 Tours run 90 minutes to half-day.

-Uniquely Sedona Guided & comfortable
+Guided & comfortable

 🎈